Mawhadmd/Project-Management-App-Flutter/README.md

 # How to run?

-1- Clone
+1. Clone
 ```
 git clone https://github.com/Mawhadmd/Project-Management-App-Flutter
 cd Project-Management-App-Flutter
 ```

-2- Set up Supabase on your side (There is no Docker) 3- Add .env file with Supabase SUPABASE_ANON_KEY, SUPABASE_URL, and WEB_CLIENT_ID (Google) 4- install dependencies
+2. Set up Supabase on your side (There is no Docker).
+3. Add .env file with Supabase SUPABASE_ANON_KEY, SUPABASE_URL, and WEB_CLIENT_ID (Google)
+4. install dependencies
 ```
 pip install
 ```
-5- Run
+5. Run
 ```
 flutter run
 ```